-For useful information and tips regarding meningitis please Click Here to view a short video or go to www.meningitis.org.
+For useful information and tips regarding meningitis please watch this short video or visit Meningitis website

 'Speak Out' is an online and anonymous reporting platform for incidents of bullying, cyberbullying, harassment, discrimination, hate crime, coercive behaviour/control, stalking, assault, sexual harassment, sexual assault, and rape.
 Speak Out will help you to find relevant supports and highlight formal reporting procedures, should you wish to use them.